Because banks shouldn't hide your money in spreads.

 +4.5% markup + $25 wire fee

-Our verdict: Use Wise for the best NOK to TRY rate with full transparency, or Remitly if you prefer fixed fees and regular scheduled transfers.
+Our verdict: Use Wise for the best NOK to TRY rate and full fee transparency, and set a rate alert before sending large amounts given the Turkish Lira's sensitivity to inflation.